-ID RiC-A38 Name Scope and content Definition Summary of the scope (such as time periods, geography) and content (such as subject matter, administrative processes) of the record resource.
-Domain Record Resource Specifications Provides a more complete summary of the informational content of the record resource highlighting the information conveyed in the record resource , why it was created, received, and/or maintained, and the agents connected to it.
-It may include description of relations with agents, activities, dates and places, or with other record resources .
+ID RiC-A38 Name Scope and content Definition Summary of the scope (such as time periods, geography) and content (such as subject matter, administrative processes) of a record resource.
+Domain Record Resource Specifications Provides a more complete summary of the informational content of the record resource highlighting the information conveyed in the record resource, why it was created, received, and/or maintained, and the agents connected to it.
+It may include description of relations with agents, activities, dates and places, or with other record resources.
 Extensibility May be extended with any number of specific attributes.
-Repeatability Not repeatable Value schema Model-based text; free text Scope For record set , may additionally be used to summarize the scope and content of members of the record set .
-It is not to be confused with the history attribute which focuses on the origination and subsequent changes to a record resource .
-Examples Includes a detailed list of the lands and villages given by the King to the Abbey Among the witnesses, the Duke of Normandy The author explains why he does not agree with the decision made and adds that it cannot be applied Letter from Vlad the Impaler (Dracula) to the Council of Kronstadt asking them to send military support against the Ottomans, within the framework of their alliance treaty Se hace referencia a construcción del Gran Hotel, iniciada en 1899 bajo el nombre de Casa Celestino.
-Tras su interrupción en 1902, continuó la obra ya con su nombre actual
+Repeatability Not repeatable Value schema Model-based text; free text Scope Scope and content is a specialization of general description.
+For a record set, may be used to summarize the scope and content of the record set itself, or additionally to summarize the scope and content of some or all members of the record set .
+It is not to be confused with the history attribute which focuses on the origination and subsequent changes to a record resource.
+Examples Includes a detailed list of the lands and villages given by the King to the Abbey. [en] Among the witnesses, the Duke of Normandy. [en]

+The author explains why he does not agree with the decision made and adds that it cannot be applied. [en] Letter from Vlad the Impaler (Dracula) to the Council of Kronstadt asking them to send military support against the Ottomans, within the framework of their alliance treaty. [en] Se hace referencia a construcción del Gran Hotel, iniciada en 1899 bajo el nombre de Casa Celestino.
+Tras su interrupción en 1902, continuó la obra ya con su nombre actual. [es]

 ID RiC-A39

 Name State

-Definition Description of the production or reproduction status of the record or record part.
+Definition Description of the production or reproduction status of a record resource.

-Domain Record Set; Record; Record Part
+Domain Record Resource

 Specifications

 Extensibility May be extended with any number of specific attributes.

-Repeatability Not repeatable on record or record part , or on record set when describing all members of the record set Repeatable on record set when describing some members of the record set
+Repeatability Not repeatable on record or record part , or on record set when describing all members of the record set .

+Repeatable on record set when describing some members of the record set.

 Value schema Controlled value

 Scope May be used in a record set description when the attribute value is shared by some or all members of the record set .

 Can refer both to a record's stage of creation (for example "draft") and its form of transmission when the record was received (for example "copy").

-Examples draft
+Examples draft [en]

-final draft
+final draft [en]

-original
+original [en]

-simple copy
+simple copy [en]

-certified copy
+certified copy [en]